KelvinTegelaar/CIPP/docs/user/usingcipp/settings/configurationsettings.md

 ## Access backend

 You can get the URLs to access backend features directly in the Azure AD portal from the Security tab.

-## Current known issues / Limitations

-None.
-This should work as expected.
-If you have any issues.
-Please report this as a bug.